rasmus-beck/NancyAzureADB2C/README.md

 Once those configuration values have been entered you can test out authentication using Postman.
 Open a tab in postman and issue a GET request to the random numbers API: https://localhost:44382/numbers.
 The project is configured to use IISExpress and a self signed SSL certificate.

 When you try to request the random numbers you will be met by a 401 - Unauthorized response.
-That is expectable since you haven't provided a valid authentication token.
+That is expected since you haven't provided a valid authentication token.

 Press the Authorization tab in Postman and chose OAuth2 as the type.
 Chose to add the authorization data to "Request headers".
 Then on your right is a button "Get New Access Token".
 Press that and fill in the details that match the AD you created.
 You can find more information about your AD here: https://login.microsoftonline.com/tfp/[Tenant name].onmicrosoft.com/[Policy_Name]/v2.0/.well-known/openid-configuration